The Pros And Cons Of Having Only Third Party Insurance

 There is no doubt that buying a vehicle comes with an undisclosed rule of purchasing a vehicle insurance policy as well.
 Most of us end up buying it only because it is mandatory under the Motor Vehicles Act 1988 but we need to understand that these insurance policies are for our benefit.
 In India, there are different kinds of motor insurance policies, and it is important for us to know about each of those policies in depth so that we can choose the right one for ourselves.

 One of those policies is the Third Party Insurance Policy which is also known as liability coverage.
 It meets the minimum legal requirements of motor insurance and provides cover for all your damages if you harm a third party.
-In this article, we would be discussing the pros and cons of having only a third party insurance.

 Pros of Third Party Insurance